ISISComputingGroup/ibex_developers_manual/Knauer-1050-HPLC-Pump.md

 # Implementation

 In order to use a single set point to control multiple proto commands a Multi-Bit Binary Output is used to process a fan out that points to the desired command.
 With the pump control this has a further forward link.
-A template for this structure can be seen here.
+A template for this structure is available in EPICS -> support -> utilities.